mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Customizability:** This is a common topic for us, and it comes up often when discussing MUI X.
   Your feedback tells us that we need to double down on our efforts to make customization easier.
-  We also recognize that we are still lacking in some important documentation around theming and headless APIs.
+  We also recognize that we are still lacking some important documentation around theming, and headless APIs.
 - **Cheaper Pro plan:** We know it can be out of range for a lot of developers, and that's why the free version is already packed with many features.
   MUI mainly develops open-source software, and we deeply value the OSS ethos of freely sharing what we build so that others can use it and improve upon it.
   - The price of our Pro plan positions it as a product intended for use by teams at professional organizations.